sergei-mironov/litrepl/README.md

 documents, sections are marked with `\begin{python}\end{python}` and `\begin{result}\end{result}` environments correspondingly.

-`litrepl eval-sections` is the main command evaluating the formatted document.
-To run the evaluation, send the file to the input of the shell command.
+The primary command for evaluating formatted documents is `litrepl eval-sections`.
+To execute the evaluation, redirect the file into the shell command's input.

-For example, consider a `source.md` document:
+Consider a document named `source.md`:

 <!--lignore-->
 ~~~~ markdown